 Uroborous is a virus that causes its victims to be covered in black slithering tentacles that literally eat the victim from the inside.
 It gets worse when the Uroborus virus infects someone; the person is left in agonizing pain until they are killed or absorbed by the virus.
 And Wesker was trying to spread this.

 There's one area near the end of the game, that has a group of corpses being disposed of in a incinerator.
 The creepy thing is, if you get even close to those corpses, they will get stand up and attack you while others are awoken — for the first time since Code: Veronica the game throws zombies at you and it's a frightening shock.

 The implications of what would happen if Wesker's plan had succeeded are truly staggering.
 Umbrella's research determined that one in every 10,000 people would have the potential to become Tyrants or gain Tyrant-like powers, meaning that people within that threshold of genetic potential would survive Wesker's global saturation of Ouroboros.
-1 in 10,000 people in a population of 6 billion (the population at the time of Resident Evil 5's release) would be 600,000 survivors note 1 for every 10,000, 10 for every 100,000, 100 for every million, 1000 for every 10 million, 10,000 for every 100 million and 100,000 for every billion, hence 600,000 people meaning that 5,400,000 people would die (unless you count being a zombie as "alive") as a result of Wesker's plan.
+1 in 10,000 people in a population of 6 billion (the population at the time of Resident Evil 5's release) would be 600,000 survivors note 1 for every 10,000, 10 for every 100,000, 100 for every million, 1000 for every 10 million, 10,000 for every 100 million and 100,000 for every billion, hence 600,000 people meaning that 5,999,400,000, people would die (unless you count being a zombie as "alive") as a result of Wesker's plan.
 The implication of 600,000 people with powers akin to Wesker is bad enough, but having those people running around in a world where society has collapsed, as a result of the sheer devastation brought on by the mass number of dead and infected invokes imagery of hell on Earth if there ever was one.
-Things only get worse when you remember that a total societal collapse on that scale would lead to on crumbling infrastructure that will force them to survive out in nature leading to a world of survival of the fittest where undoubtedly those Wesker-class humans will fight amongst themselves and form clans to survive; the survival of the human race in such a scenario would be extremely bleak, if not a direct path to extinction outright. note Though it should be noted, while 600,000 people is a rather bleak population size, humanity has reached numbers as low as 10,000 people before, and the general consensus is that you'd need a population of about 1000 genetically distinct people to repopulate the human race with no in-breeding.
+Things only get worse when you remember that total societal collapse on the scale would remove all meaningful infrastructure that allows for comfortable living, leaving this new race of super humans to form clans and live off the land to survive; all the while fending off the vast numbers of undead that surround them.
+The survival of the human race in such a scenario would be extremely bleak, if not a direct path to extinction outright. note Though it should be noted, while 600,000 people is a rather bleak population size, humanity has reached numbers as low as 10,000 people before, and the general consensus is that you'd need a population of about 1000 genetically distinct people to repopulate the human race with no in-breeding.
 Also, since these super humans would have an advanced genome augmented by the virus they'd be more fit to survive harsh environmental factors than their ancestors.
 While harsh, Wesker's successors would have a higher chance of continuing the human race than previous near-extinction events humanity has faced.